Bob Dylan Center Tulsa, OK

 The Bob Dylan Center inspires and celebrates fearless creativity by exploring the music and artistry of the Nobel Prize–winning singer-songwriter as a catalyst for personal expression and cultural change.

-The submissions from these two Tulsa Public Schools students were selected from a competitive field of entries as this year’s recipients of the Mavis Staples Freedom Highway Essay Award.
+The submissions from these two Tulsa-area students were selected from a competitive field of entries as this year’s recipients of the Mavis Staples Freedom Highway Essay Award.